jgrodziski/metav/docs/doc.md

 The context from which operations derives their behaviour revolves mainly around two things.
 A working directory (WD) that must contain a deps.edn file and the git state of the repo relative to that WD.
 From this WD metav generates in the context an artefact name, recovers the current version of the project by parsing git tags that have that artefact name as prefix.

 The result of creating a context for a directory is a map, containing all the information metav needs to work.
 That data is found under keys namespaced `metav` in the context.

-Options used in the operations are also merge in the context under namespaced keys.
+Options used in the operations are also merged in the context under namespaced keys.
 For instance, release option are namespaced with `metav.release`.